 Health and safety doesn't have to be complicated.
-Information on HSE's Health and Safety made simple site will make it easier for you to comply with the law and manage health and safety in your business.
+Information on HSE's Health and safety basics for your business site will make it easier for you to comply with the law and manage health and safety in your business.

 For many businesses, all that's required is a basic series of tasks.
 The site will take you through the steps and help you make sure you have done what you need to.

-Information on the following can be found at Health and Safety made simple.
+Information on the following can be found at Health and safety basics for your business.

 For some work activities in the catering and hospitality industry there may be extra things you need to do to make sure you are complying with the law.